GuilhMaciel/GuilhMaciel/README.md

 ###

-<p align="left">I am a Computer Engineering student focused on front-end development.
+<p align="center">I am a Computer Engineering student focused on front-end development.
 I am interested in creating intuitive and responsive user interfaces using HTML, CSS, JavaScript, and React.</p>

 ###